vinitaparasrampuria/RINGS/custom-snippets/setup-frr.md

 ::: {.cell .markdown}

-Validate the external routing by running ping across the network from first AS to last AS
+Validate the external routing by running ping across the network from first AS to last AS:
 :::

 ::: {.cell .code}